Women's National Soccer League: Julie Dolan Medal

-The medal is awarded annually to the player voted to be the best player in the Women's Football League in Australia, named after former Matildas Captain and football administrator Julie Dolan.
-The award was for the best player in the WNSL, and is currently maintained in the successor competition, the W-League.
-The following table contains only those winners of the medal who won it during the WNSL era.
+The medal is awarded annually to the player voted to be the best player in Women's soccer leagues in Australia, named after former Matildas Captain and football administrator Julie Dolan.
+The award was for the best player in the WNSL, and is currently maintained in the successor competition, the W-League (now known as the A-League Women).
+The following table contains only those winners of the medal who were awarded it during the WNSL era.